VIBE Review¶

 4. AI-Assisted Questions¶

-5. Matched Parts Curation¶
+5. Evidence Curation¶

 When you re-run AI classification on an item with curated parts, the system skips the search and reranking stages and uses your curated parts directly.
 This lets you correct AI mistakes and ensure the classification uses exactly the document sections you've identified.